 enables effortless attention.

 all senses.
-Paying attention to information coming from all
+Paying attention to information coming from many

-the senses enables encoding to be much more elaborate and thus greatly
+different senses enables encoding to be much more elaborate and thus

 improves the likelihood of a memory enduring.
 It also creates many more